marespadafor/marespadafor.github.io/_pages/projects.md

 description: Here you can find the projects I am working on at the moment
 nav: true
 nav_order: 2
-display_categories: [Dissertation, Natural Experiments, Educational Inequalities]
+display_categories: [Natural Experiments, Educational Inequalities]
 horizontal: false
 ---